Grapycal/Grapycal/README.md

 The goal of this project is to make a programming language align with human perception at best, while being powerful with the help of Python, its backend.

+Compatibility:
+-  Python 3.11
+-  Chrome browser (have severe performance issue on Safari; FireFox is not tested.)

 ## Documentation